Wed, Oct 9, 2019

 To accomplish this, we evaluated top-1 inference accuracy across all categories of a specific subset of ImageNetV2 comparing them to some ConvNets models and, when possible, using different frameworks and optimized versions.

 While there has been much effort invested over the last few years to improve existing edge hardware, we chose to experiment with these new kids on the block

-We included the Raspberry Pi and the Nvidia 2080ti so as to be able to compare the tested hardware against well-known systems, one cloud-based and one edge-based.
+We included the Raspberry Pi and the NVIDIA RTX 2080 Ti so as to be able to compare the tested hardware against well-known systems, one cloud-based and one edge-based.

 For the upper bound, we went with the defending champion, the most popular single-board computer: the Raspberry Pi 3B.

 For almost all the benchmarks, we used publicly available pre-trained models, which we run with different frameworks.
 With respect to the NVIDIA Jetson, we tried the TensorRT optimization; for the Raspberry, we used Tensor Flow and PyTorch variants; while for Coral devices, we implemented the Edge TPU engine versions of the S, M, and L EfficientNets models.
 Regarding Intel devices, we used the ResNet-50 compiled with OpenVINO Toolkit.
 Finally, for Gyrfalcon Plai Plug chip we used their private PyTorch ResNet 50 pretrained model.
 For this device, all convolutional layers run in the chip but FC and other type of layers run in the CPU host.
 For this experiment we measured entire inference processing time (chip + CPU), using a MacBook Pro with 2 GHz Quad-Core Intel Core i5 and 16 GB of RAM.

 We ran the inference on each image once, saved the inference time, and then found the average.
 We calculated the top-1 accuracy from all tests, as well as the top-5 accuracy for certain models.